Amourspirit/OooDev_Tute/docs/tute_ss.rst

             .. group-tab:: None

-You can use the :py:meth:`.Calc.remove_sheet` method to remove a sheet from a workbook, similarly to deleting a key-value pair from a dictionary.
+You can use the :external+ooodev:py:meth:`Calc.remove_sheet() <ooodev.office.calc.Calc.remove_sheet>` method to remove a sheet from a workbook, similarly to deleting a key-value pair from a dictionary.

-Remember to call the :py:meth:`.Calc.save_doc` method to save the changes after adding sheets to or removing sheets from the workbook.
+Remember to call the :external+ooodev:py:meth:`Calc.save_doc() <ooodev.office.calc.Calc.save_doc>` method to save the changes after adding sheets to or removing sheets from the workbook.

 .. _tute_ss_vals_cells: